ddaanniiieeelll/RoboFont-Scripts/README.md

 - **used as components**
 marks the glyphs that are used as components in the current glyph

-Additionally the markingTool now has an option to create Smart Sets that include thhe glyphs with components and outlines and glyphs that are completely made of components.
+Additionally the markingTool now has an option to create Smart Sets that include the glyphs with components and outlines and glyphs that are completely made of components.